Assessment Without Testing

 myLexia provides a data-driven action plan that takes the guesswork out of differentiating instruction by helping teachers allocate computer time for the appropriate students and by focusing the teacher or paraprofessional on the greatest instructional needs in the classroom.

-The "Plan Instruction" report (shown to the right) provides a quick reference for instructional planning.
+The "Struggling" report (below) under the myLexia "Action Plan" provides a quick reference for instructional planning.
 Updated in real-time, the report shows which students are struggling, which skills they are struggling on; it groups students by skill for small group instruction and provides a link to the structured, skill-specific lesson needed.